Beyond the Black Box: A Survey on the Theory and Mechanism of Large Language Models: Alignment Stage

 As models move toward generating longer chain-of-thought (LongCoT), the quadratic computational cost of attention becomes a bottleneck for RL training.
 The frontier of RL is thus exploring architecture-agnostic scaling methods. \citet{aghajohari2025markovianthinkerarchitectureagnosticlinear} introduce a ``Markovian Thinking'' paradigm.
 By segmenting the reasoning process into chunks with limited state carryover, this approach achieves linear scaling with reasoning length.
 This allows RL to be applied to extremely long reasoning trajectories with significantly reduced computational overhead, matching or exceeding the performance of traditional full-context RL.

 Finally, RL is expanding from static reasoning tasks to dynamic, long-horizon agentic environments.
 A major challenge here is the ``cold start'' problem in sparse-reward settings. \citet{zhang2025agentlearningearlyexperience} propose an ``Early Experience'' paradigm that bridges imitation learning and RL.
 By utilizing a model's own exploration of future states as a self-supervised signal, agents can bootstrap learning without immediate external rewards.
 Simultaneously, managing context in multi-turn agent interactions is critical. \citet{tang2025turnlimitstrainingdeep} address the limitation of fixed context windows in long-cycle agent tasks.
 The proposed ``DeepMiner'' framework and dynamic sliding window strategy enable agents to maintain coherent reasoning over hundreds of turns, demonstrating that by constructing complex, verifiable tasks, RL can drive agents to develop deep reasoning capabilities that transcend simple instruction following.
+More recently, \citet{qian2026behind} identify the internal factors driving agent actions regardless of the task outcome and operates hierarchically to manage the complexity of agent interactions, further shifting the research focus to the agent era.